Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

   ```

 * Cause: The node(s) were shutdown or powered off.
-* Effect: This leads to critical service redistribution based on kyverno policy.
+* Effect: This leads to critical service redistribution based on `Kyverno` policy.
 * Recovery: Power on the node(s).